gretkierewicz/dissertation/README.md

 - Plan constructor view - managing available employees (pensum limit not reached) and not full classes (classes hours not exceeded)
 - Errors output for nested JSON data import
-- Creating orders only as an additional action from modules and classes views.
 - Validators for plans and orders
 - Tests